Artist-Grade Technical Pens & Fineliners for Drawing

 Author's comment:

-Some sketching pens can produce both well-defined lines when perpendicular to the drawing surface and less defined lines when diagonal, which gives them another brightness value.
+With some pens, you can produce both well-defined lines when perpendicular to the drawing surface, and less defined lines when diagonal, which gives them a lighter value.

 Tombow MONO are disposable, water-based, pigment ink, drawing pens.